xieweiAlex/English_Learning/words/2023/words-July.md

 **Claw back**
 **financier**.

 The pop culture view of startups is that they’re all about coming up with a great product idea.
-After the eureka moment, the outcome is preordained.
-This neglects the years of toil that entrepreneurs endure, and also the fact that the vast majority of startups change over time, often dramatically.
+After the **eureka moment**, the outcome is **preordained**.
+This neglects the **years of toil** that entrepreneurs endure, and also the fact that the vast majority of startups change over time, often dramatically. -

-The dominant payment systems (mainly, credit card systems) were designed to be offline systems and only much later awkwardly grafted onto the Internet.
+> The dominant payment systems (mainly, credit card systems) were designed to be offline systems and only much later awkwardly **grafted** onto the Internet.
 They are inefficient and prone to fraud.

 The **modem** **inverted** the phone network, giving us the Internet.
 it **spawns** new industries on the basis of applications that were previously too expensive or too difficult to scale.